-Welcome! – this is site currently being re-constructed.
+Welcome! – this is site STILL being re-constructed (sorry).
 Please pardon its appearance!

-With the weather starting to warm, it is important to know when a harmful algal bloom (AKA cyanobacteria) is starting.
+Labor Day may make the unofficial end of summer, but the weather is still warm, and harmful algal blooms (AKA cyanobacteria) are still being reported.
 Learn about these increasingly common occurrences from the Northeast Cyanobacteria Monitoring Program website (click here), including how you can recognize and report a bloom on your favorite lake.

 RIDEM has great resources for recreation and conservation.
 Check out the Freshwater Fishing Regulation Guide (click here).

 Got photos of a concern you have for your local lake or pond?
 (Weed-filled cove, debris laden stormwater outflow, etc.) Share them with STL so we can focus attention on finding solutions Click here to send photo files.